flvr-soda/flvr-soda/README.md

 # "Call me Ishmael".

-I'm not a professional
+I'm not an expert,
-I only pursue knowledge
+I only pursue knowledge...
+and a big white whale, apparently.

 ### &nbsp;Interested on
 - Social action